furrofurry/twrp-recovery-oukitel-wp15/README.md

 ## Ramdisk and DTB Note

 For efficiency, the `ramdisk` and `dtb` files are pre-built from source and included in this repository.
 If needed, their contents can be extracted and verified manually.

+---

+## Post-Installation

+Once TWRP is booted, you can use it to:

+- Install a GSI (Generic System Image) of your choice
+- Use ADB sideload to flash packages
+- Perform full system backups and restores
+- Wipe partitions and manage files